TestThePlanet/RootHistograms/README.md

 - [x] Use Gradients
     See any that you like? https://root.cern/doc/master/classTColor.html#C06
 - [x] Tune Gradients
-- [ ] Refrase color bars for low N unique testers.
+- [ ] Refrase color bars for low N unique testers, using testerID.
 - [ ] Display N unique testers
 - [ ] Display sample N
 - [x] Make white not actually be white.
 See newTCanvas in CMSStyle.C
-- [ ] Make a dark mode
-    bkg color: TColor::GetColor(0.188f, 0.22f, 0.255f)
+- [ ] Make a dark mode that doesn't look terrible bkg color: TColor::GetColor(0.188f, 0.22f, 0.255f)
     text color: TColor::GetColor(0.847f, 0.871f, 0.914f)
 - [ ] Make a strip mode for webpage integration